Warfarin and Feverfew: Can You Take Them Together?

 What happens when you take warfarin with feverfew?

-Warfarin is a vitamin K antagonist.
-By blocking vitamin K recycling in the liver, it slows production of clotting factors II, VII, IX, and X. The international normalised ratio (INR) is the laboratory measure used to keep the anticoagulant effect inside a safe window, usually 2.0-3.0.
+1. Warfarin blocks the recycling of vitamin K in the liver.
+This slows the production of several clotting factors, which keeps the blood from clotting too easily.
+The international normalised ratio (INR) is the blood test used to keep this effect inside a safe window.

 Why is this important?

-First, the population using feverfew overlaps heavily with the warfarin population.
-Feverfew is most commonly taken for migraine prevention, and migraine sufferers as they age may end up on warfarin for atrial fibrillation or after a venous clot.
-Second, antiplatelet effects are invisible to the INR test, so a normal INR does not rule out an interaction.
-Third, the absence of case reports may partly reflect underreporting; supplement use is often not disclosed to clinicians, and small INR shifts or minor bruising rarely make it into the literature.
+First, the population using feverfew overlaps with the warfarin population.
+Feverfew is most often taken for migraine prevention, and migraine sufferers may later be prescribed warfarin for atrial fibrillation or after a clot.
+Second, any antiplatelet effect would be invisible to the INR test, so routine monitoring would not catch it.
+Third, because supplement use often goes undisclosed to clinicians, the absence of case reports may partly reflect underreporting rather than proven safety.

-Older adults, people who already bruise easily, anyone on aspirin or NSAIDs at the same time, and patients with prior gastrointestinal bleeding face the highest absolute risk.
+Older adults, people who bruise easily, anyone also taking aspirin or NSAIDs, and patients with prior gastrointestinal bleeding would face the highest absolute risk if any additive effect did occur.

 What should you do?

-Stop the feverfew and contact your anticoagulation clinic the same day if you notice any of the standard bleeding warning signs: a nosebleed lasting more than 10 minutes, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, new large bruises, severe headache, or new weakness, numbness, or vision change.
-These warnings apply to any combination of warfarin and an antiplatelet substance.
+Stop the feverfew and contact your anticoagulation clinic the same day if you notice bleeding warning signs: a nosebleed that will not stop, bleeding gums, pink or red urine, black or tarry stools, coffee-ground vomiting, new large bruises, severe headache, or new weakness, numbness, or vision change.

 Which specific products are affected?